GideonWeng/Learning_notes/c_learning.md

 (*ip)++
 ```
 The parentheses are necessary in this last example; without them, the expression would increment `ip` instead of what it points to, because unary operators like `*` and `++` associate right to left.

+## 12. Valid Pointer Arithmetic
+- Add an integer to a pointer.
+- Subtract2pointers(inthesamearray)
+- Compare pointers (<, <=, ==, !=, >, >=)
+- Compare pointer to NULL (indicates that the pointer points to nothing)

+Everything else illegal since makes no sense:
+- adding two pointers
+- multiplying pointers
+- subtract pointer from integer

 # REFERENCE
 1. [自动变量](https://zh.wikipedia.org/wiki/%E8%87%AA%E5%8A%A8%E5%8F%98%E9%87%8F)